douglasroth3/PA2020Analyzer/README.md

 Mail-in ballots for Independant/Other applicants returned without any ballot mailed date: 1,334.

 Applicants get a application, then return it, then the state sends them a ballot.
 One would expect the state not to send a ballot before they get the application.
+Cases where anyapplicant's ballot was sent to them before their application was returned: 4,218.
-Cases where applicant's ballot was sent to them before their application was returned: 4,218.
+Cases where Democrat applicant's ballot was sent to them before their application was returned: 2,788.
 Cases where Republican applicant's ballot was sent to them before their application was returned: 755.
 Cases where Independant/Other applicant's ballot was sent to them  before their application was returned: 675.